Tal-lev/AspectYoungMel/README.md

 ## Credits

 - @DDberry on discord for creating Axe_block mod
-- @IDKteam on Thunderstore for creating Aspect_of_Susie
 - @Zerp on discord for help implementing addition of new aspects instead of replacing old ones
 - @Enderclem on discord for creating the tools and guides on importing textures.
+- @NikkelM on discord for creating the CosmeticsAPI
+- @Siuhnexus on discord for creating BountyAPI